 - Acquire professional interviewing, recording and problem-solving skills needed for entry-level employment.

 - Prepare for a rewarding career in social service, corrections, child welfare, youth services, gerontology, probation and parole, juvenile and criminal justice, victims services, counseling, health care, Christian ministries, law enforcement, government, research and many other areas.

 - Take challenging courses such as Cultural Anthropology, Human Diversity and Social Interaction, and Social Welfare Policies in the United States.

 - Gain valuable hands-on experience—even in your first year—through field experiences in various social service agencies in the area.

 - Complete a 450-hour field placement during the spring semester of your senior year.
 This program is expanding into international locations such as Thailand and Uganda.

 - Join student-run organizations such as the Social Work Club and/or Phi Alpha (national honor society).

-As a graduate of the social work program, students are equipped to secure positions such as:
+As a graduate of the social work program, you will be equipped to secure positions such as:

-- Mental health and substance abuse social workers
+- Mental health and substance abuse social worker

-Messiah’s nationally recognized Internship Center helps place students in a variety of social work internships.
+Messiah’s nationally recognized internship program places students in a variety of social work internships.
 A few examples include: